How Much Is A 1000 Gallon Septic Tank? (Question)

 It is determined by the design rating.
 We make it in three different configurations: H-10 is designed for pedestrian activity and has a live load of 300 pounds per square foot plus a burial depth of 3 feet.
 HD is intended for burial depths up to 5 feet.
 H-20 is designed for drive-over traffic and burial depths up to 6 feet.

-See also: How To Clean Septic Tank Naturally?
+See also: How Many Bathrooms Can A 1000 Gallon Septic Tank Support?
 (Solution found)

 1000 Gallon Septic Tank Dimensions, Features/Details*